APPLlCATIONS OPEN FOR ENVIRO CHAMPS COURSE 2019

 WHAT IS IT

-A program that supports community members to become leaders and deliver their own sustainability projects.
-The program will involve training and mentoring to provide the community with the tools they need to improve environmental sustainability.
-The program will select 10 community members or groups each year with projects aimed at reducing greenhouse gas emissions and/or supporting community to adapt to climate change
+A program that supports you to become a leader and deliver your own sustainability project.
+The program offers training and mentoring needed to improve environmental sustainability, like reducing greenhouse gas emissions or helping others adapt to climate change.
+The program will select 10 community members or groups each year.

 WHY HAVE IT

-In June 2019 we held a Graduation Night to acknowledge and celebrate the passion and commitment of a group of individuals within our community, now and forever known as enviro champs.
+In June 2019 a group of individuals within our community, now and forever known as enviro champs graduated.

 Some of the projects included;